-In the view of the Management Board, the zooplus Group performed favorably in the first half of 2015 and is in line to exceed its total sales and sales targets and meet its earnings target for the 2015 financial year.
-This assessment is supported, above all, in the year-on-year growth in sales and total sales of 36% and 34%, respectively.
-The Group kept up with the previous year's pace of growth, with sales growth in the first half of 2015 outstripping the growth rate of 33 % for the 2014 financial year.
-Based on the positive business performance in the reporting period, the Management Board reconfirms its forecast - revised upward and the end of the first guarter of 2015 - for total sales in 2015 of a minimum of EUR 725 m.
-This forecast indicates that sales for the full financial year could exceed EUR 700 m for the first time.
+In the view of the Management Board, the zooplus Group performed favorably in the first nine months of 2015 and is in line to exceed its total sales and sales targets and meet its earnings target for the 2015 financial year.
+This assessment is supported, above all, by the year-on-year growth in sales and total sales of 33% and 32%, respectively.
+The Group was able to continue its growth trend and expand its market share versus its competitors.
+The rise in the sales retention rate in the first nine months to 94% compared to 91% in the previous year is another indication for the Group's strong performance.
+Based on the positive business performance during the first nine months, the Management Board of zooplus AG is again raising its forecast for total sales in 2015 from a minimum of EUR 725 m to around EUR 740 m.
+From today's standpoint, the Management Board expects earnings before taxes (EBT) of approximately EUR 12 m in financial year 2015, which is at the upper end of the target range of EUR 8 m to EUR 12 m given at the start of the year.

-During the reporting period, zooplus continued to benefit from economies of scale and efficiency gains in all major operating areas and maintained the previous year's high level of customer loyalty.
-These factors helped zooplus generate earnings before taxes (EBT) of EUR 3.6 m in the first half of 2015 (H1 2014: EUR 3.3 m), which was a year-on-year improvement.
+During the reporting period, zooplus continued to benefit from economies of scale and efficiency gains in all major operating areas and improved upon the previous year's high level of customer loyalty.
+These factors helped zooplus generate earnings before taxes (EBT) of EUR 9.1 m in the first nine months of 2015 (9M / 2014: EUR 6.1 m), which is a significant year-on-year improvement.